Eva Roussou HCPC reg Clinical/Counselling Psychologist, Systemic Psychotherapist

 - Common mental health problems, such as depression, anxiety, and anxiety disorders

 - Work-related issues (stress, burn out, compassion fatigue, bullying, career progression)

 - Issues arising from cross-cultural relationships

 - Managing loneliness

 - Women’s mental health, gender-specific issues, perinatal conditions

 - Managing the impact of chronic pain or physical symptoms (including diagnosed somatoform disorders).

 - I have a particular expertise in trauma: PTSD and trauma-related depression, physical and emotional impact of trauma and interpersonal violence (including domestic and sexual), impact on relationships, on self-esteem, and feelings of guilt and shame.

 - I have worked in highly specialist services in the NHS offering evidence-based therapies for eating disorders, personality difficulties, and distress intolerance.

 I practice under the code of ethics of the Health & Care Professions Council (HCPC), the European Family Therapy Association (EFTA) and the British Association for Counselling & Psychotherapy (BACP).

-I also have considerable experience in managing clinical services and supervising mental health professionals.
-I am a visiting lecturer at King’s College London, where I teach postgraduate modules on complex trauma and on women’s mental health needs.
-I am a member of the Steering Group of AGENDA (www.weareagenda.org).
+I have considerable experience in managing clinical services and supervising mental health professionals.
+I consult on trauma-informed practice in the NHS and charity sectors and I am a visiting lecturer at King’s College London, (complex trauma and women’s offending and mental health).

 Committed to continuous professional and personal development, I strongly believe in professionals’ continued development of their own insight as a means for providing effective and safe therapy to others.

 Areas of counselling I deal with